-Founded in 1952, the Munich Radio Orchestra can look back on a 65-year history during which it has evolved into an ensemble with a vast artistic range and a versatility that ensures its place in Munich’s orchestral landscape.
+Founded in 1952, the Munich Radio Orchestra can look back on a history of more than 65 years during which it has evolved into an ensemble with a vast artistic range and a versatility that ensures its place in Munich’s orchestral landscape.
 Concert performances of opera with outstanding vocalists (in the Sunday concerts) and sacred music of the 20th and 21st centuries (in the Paradisi Gloria series) are no less part of its philosophy than educational outreach concerts for children and young adults, entertaining thematic concerts in its ‘Wednesday at 7:30’ series and live performances of film scores.
 Its other crossover programmes, from jazz to video game music, demonstrate time and again that the Munich Radio Orchestra stands at the cutting edge of our era.

 In 2006 the Munich Radio Orchestra launched a long-term collaboration with the August Everding Theatre Academy, in which operas are prepared on a regular basis for stage productions in Prince Regent’s Theatre.
 Another sign of its commitment to young artists is its involvement in various competitions, including the Munich International Competition (ARD-Musikwettbewerb).
 Finally, much of its time is devoted to work with children and young adults, based on a “triple tier” model of advanced teacher training courses, school visits by musicians and follow-up concerts.
 Another permanent institution is the “Klasse Klassik” project, in which schoolchildren appear alongside members of the Munich Radio Orchestra (and sometimes the Bavarian Radio Choir) in the Munich Philharmonie.

 The Munich Radio Orchestra’s activities on its home turf are regularly augmented by guest appearances in such renowned venues as Baden-Baden Festival Hall, the Golden Hall of the Vienna Musikverein, the Bad Kissingen Summer Festival and the Salzburg Festival.
-On these occasions it has performed with artists of the stature of Edita Gruberová and Diana Damrau and accompanied Anna Netrebko and Plácido Domingo.
-Further highlights in recent times were the tour with Diana Damrau and the guest performances with Leo Nucci in Budapest and with the Bavarian Radio Choir in Zagreb.
+On these occasions it has performed with artists of the stature of Edita Gruberová and Jonas Kaufmann and accompanied Anna Netrebko and Plácido Domingo.
+Further highlights in recent times were the tour with Diana Damrau and the guest performances with Leo Nucci in Budapest and with the Bavarian Radio Choir in Zagreb and Ljubljana.
 The Munich Radio Orchestra works closely with affiliated institutions and ensembles throughout the region as well as beyond the borders of Bavaria.
 The collaboration with the Foundation Palazzetto Bru Zane, which is dedicated to promoting the heritage of French Romantic music, is especially noteworthy.
 Most recently, the album Offenbach – Colorature with soprano Jodie Devos has won many prizes.